The basic loop

 The twist: secret briefs

-Each player gets a sealed envelope before the round begins.
-The brief is a private rule that distorts the conversation — for example, the builder must place pieces opposite from the direction the guider says, or the guider can only describe shapes using nautical terms.
+Each player gets a private brief before the round begins, framed by a one-shot intro overlay so the constraint lands before the canvas does.
+The brief is a rule that distorts the conversation — for example, the builder must place pieces opposite from the direction the guider says, or the guider can only describe shapes using nautical terms.
+After the intro is dismissed, the brief stays open in the side rail for the whole round.

 Players can't reveal their brief to their partner.
 They can ask each other questions.
 The whole game is the negotiation between the two private rules.

-- 📖 Reveal briefs— both players see each other's rule.
+- 📖 Reveal briefs— both players see each other's rule (irreversible within the round).

-- ⏱ Time pressure — drop 3 minutes off the clock.
+- ⏱ Time pressure — drop a configurable amount off the clock.

-- ✦ Vocab swap— re-roll the guider's constraint mid-round.
+- ✦ Change guider brief— re-roll the guider's hidden constraint.

 - 🎲 Randomizer — wipe the goal pattern, generate a new one.